 Aramark to lay off 975 in Colorado, most at Coors Field

-DENVER (AP) — A large food service contractor has announced plans to lay off 975 workers in Colorado, most of whom work at Coors Field and are responsible for concession stands that are now closed.
+DENVER (AP) — A large food service contractor has announced plans to lay off 975 workers in Colorado, most of whom work at Coors Field and are responsible for concession stands that were closed during the season.

 Aramark informed the Colorado Department of Labor and Employment on Tuesday that the company plans to dismiss 71 bartenders at the Mission Ballroom in Denver and 904 workers at Coors Field, where the Colorado Rockies play, The Denver Post reported.

 The stadium workers include beverage attendants, cashiers, cooks, food prep workers, bussers, hosts, security workers, suite attendants and food stand staff.
-Many have no one to serve because no fans are allowed at Major League Baseball games in an effort to limit the spread of COVID-19.
+Many had no one to serve because no fans were allowed at Major League Baseball games in an effort to limit the spread of COVID-19.

 “Aramark has experienced unprecedented disruption to our business caused by the COVID-19 global pandemic,” the company told the state in two separate letters filed under the federal Worker Adjustment and Retraining Notification Act.